 Brad Dumont is a passionate arts advocate working to create and support unique artistic projects that contribute to cultural improvement and community-based arts education.
-He believes in the power of choral singing to build empathetic communities while providing a voice for those that may otherwise not be heard.
+He believes in the power of choral singing to build empathetic communities — providing a voice for those that may otherwise not be heard.
 Brad is committed to a process-oriented approach of music-making which allows for singers to explore diverse themes of equity and justice, a process which helps singers more clearly and creatively communicate their stories.